RHEcosystemAppEng/morpheus-feedback-api/README.md

    pip install -r requirements.txt
    ```

- **Note:** The configuration is set with default values, which can be viewed in the configuration file.
+ **Note:** The configuration is set with default values, which can be viewed in the configuration file- `morpheus-feedback-api/app/config.py`

   To change the configuration, you must set the following environment variables before running the application.

 - `ARGILLA_API_URL`